ufs-community/ufs-weather-model/doc/UsersGuide/source/BuildingAndRunning.rst

 according to dependencies and run them concurrently.
-The ``-n`` option can be used to run a single test; for example, ``./rt.sh -a epic -n "control_c48 intel"`` will build the ATM model and run the ``control_c48`` test with an Intel compiler using the "epic" account (an account where the user can charge compute respurces should be used).
+The ``-n`` option can be used to run a single test; for example, ``./rt.sh -a epic -n "control_c48 intel"`` will build the ATM model and run the ``control_c48`` test with an Intel compiler using the "epic" account (users should substitute an account where they can charge computational resources).
 The ``-c`` option is used to create a baseline.
 New baselines are needed when code changes lead to result changes and therefore deviate from existing baselines on a bit-for-bit basis.